Recovering Structured Probability Matrices: Auxiliary Lemmas

 Therefore, with probability at least $1- \delta$, we have

 \end{proof}

 \begin{proposition}[Chernoff Bound for Poisson Random Variables (Theorem 5.4 in~\cite{mitzenmacher2005probability})] \end{proposition}

-\begin{lemma}[\bl{Variant of Theorem 2.1 in~\cite{le2015concentration} Adapted to Poisson instead of Bernoulli Random Variables}] Consider a random matrix $A$ of size $M\times M$, where each entry follows an independent Poisson distribution $A_{i,j}\sim \tx{Poi}(P_{i,j})$.
+\begin{lemma}[{Variant of Theorem 2.1 in~\cite{le2015concentration} Adapted to Poisson instead of Bernoulli Random Variables}] Consider a random matrix $A$ of size $M\times M$, where each entry follows an independent Poisson distribution $A_{i,j}\sim \tx{Poi}(P_{i,j})$.
 Define $d_{\max} = M\max_{i,j}P_{i,j}$.
 For any $r\ge 1$, the following holds with probability at least $1-M^{-r}$.
-Consider any subset consisting of at most $10{M\over d_{\max}}$, and \rd{decrease the entries} in the rows and the columns corresponding to the indices in the subset in an arbitrary way.
-Then for some universal large constant $c$ the modified matrix $A'$ satisfies:
+Consider any subset consisting of at most $10{M\over d_{\max}}$, and {decrease the entries} in the rows and the columns corresponding to the indices in the subset in an arbitrary way.
+Then for some universal constant $C$ the modified matrix $A'$ satisfies:

-where $d'$ denote the maximal row sum in the modified random matrix. \end{lemma} \begin{proof} The original proof in \cite{le2015sparse} is for independent Bernoulli entries $A_{i,j}\sim\tx{Ber}(P_{i,j})$.
-The specific form of the distribution is only used when bounding the $\ell_{\infty}\to\ell_1$ norm of the adjacency matrix by applying Bernstein inequality:
+where $d'$ denote the maximal row sum in the modified random matrix. \end{lemma} \begin{proof} The original proof in \cite{le2015concentration} is for independent Bernoulli entries $A_{i,j}\sim\tx{Ber}(P_{i,j})$.
+However the specific property of the distribution is only used in the proof of Lemma 3.3 and several applications of the Chernoff bound.
+While the applications of Chernoff bound still hold when the Bernoulli random variables are replaced with Poissons, we will provide the replacement of the Bernstein inequality(i.e. Equation 3.5) as follows: